ReddTea/reddemcee/docs/user-guide/ug-README.md

 [In construction!]

 - Really problem dependant.
-- At least 5, more than 20 seems overkill.
+- At least 6, usually 12, sometimes 16, exceptionally 24.